carlgira/CarND-Advanced-Lane-Lines/README.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in ./Advanced-Lane-Finding-Project.ipynb) in the section "Image Process Pipeline".
+I used a combination of color and gradient thresholds to generate a binary image (thresholding steps in the notebook ./Advanced-Lane-Finding-Project.ipynb) in the section "Image Process Pipeline".

 The idea was to apply a set of transformation to process the image that could help to identify more easily the lane lines.